Ritarka/ritarka.github.io/content/docs/Coursework/os.md

 5. File Permissions and syscalls for chown and chmod
 6. Login System

 During AOS we covered everything from virtualization to distributed systems.
-Some noteable projects included building a load-balancer and memory coordinator to manage several virtual machine, as well as creating a weaker version of [map-reduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf).
+Some notable projects included building a load-balancer and memory coordinator to manage several virtual machine, as well as creating a weaker version of [map-reduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf).